Example Of Partnership Business

 7. The Financial Firm: An Investment Advisory Partnership

 Financial experts with complementary expertise, such as a portfolio manager and a financial analyst, can form a powerful investment advisory partnership.
-They might combine their skills to provide comprehensive financial planning and investment management services to clients.
+So they might combine their skills to provide comprehensive financial planning and investment management services to clients.
 Similar to medical practices, these often operate as LLPs to manage potential risks.

 8. The Educational Enterprise: A Tutoring Center Partnership